dentemple/dentemple.com/docs/resume/work-experience.md

 ---

-> **Frontend, "Frontend Case Manager"** | 2017 - 2018
+> **Frontend Engineer** | 2017 - 2018

-For NetDriven’s portfolio of automotive industry websites.

-Responsibilities included: Adding and updating new pages and features based on design boards and client requests, writing HTML/CSS/Javascript for a DotNetNuke CMS platform, and contributing to 1,100+ individual static websites.
+Responsibilities included writing Javascript and HTML/CSS components for over 1,100+ static websites, building new pages and designs from Photoshop boards, optimizing Javascript and HTML/CSS for page speed and web accessibility, etc.

 | Category | Skills |
 | --- | --- |